Paraguayan War: Provisional government

 With Paraguay devastated, the power vacuum resulting from Solano López's overthrow was quickly filled by emerging domestic factions which Paranhos had to accommodate.
 On 31 March, a petition was signed by 335 leading citizens asking Allies for a Provisional government.
 This was followed by negotiations between the Allied countries, which put aside some of the more controversial points of the Treaty of the Triple Alliance; on 11 June, agreement was reached with Paraguayan opposition figures that a three-man Provisional government would be established.
 On 22 July, a National Assembly met in the National Theatre and elected Junta Nacional of 21 men which then selected a five-man committee to select three men for the Provisional government.
 They selected Carlos Loizaga, Juan Francisco Decoud, and José Díaz de Bedoya.
 Decoud, being pro-Argentine, was unacceptable to Paranhos, who had him replaced with Cirilo Antonio Rivarola.
 The government was finally installed on 15 August but was just a front for the continued Allied occupation.
-After the death of Lopez, the Provisional Government issued a proclamation on 6 March 1870 in which it promised to support political liberties, to protect commerce and to promote immigration.
+After the death of López, the Provisional Government issued a proclamation on 6 March 1870 in which it promised to support political liberties, to protect commerce and to promote immigration.
 Loizaga and Bedoya were politically active members of the Paraguayan community in exile, both without any experience in public administration.
 Loizaga, specifically, was an old man who loved poetry and adventure stories and was tired and anxious to retire from public life.
-Bedoya was different, his brother was executed by Marshal Lopez for being a conspirator, and akin to his sibling he lacked education and was greedy.
+Bedoya was different, his brother was executed by Marshal López for being a conspirator, and akin to his sibling he lacked education and was greedy.
 Later Bedoya made a trip to Buenos Aires and absconded with church silver from Paraguay (which had been given to him to serve as guarantee for a loan), and then disappeared from public life.
 Rivarola was described as being devoted to the law but with arbitrary and despotic tendencies, both good and evil, possessing truth and falsehood, and a lack of character.
-All three men were lackeys of the Empire of Brazil.
-Though there were other men more capable and available for the job, none had any chance of success without the patronage of the Allies.